droidjamindia/droidjam/content/speakers.md

 #### Ayushi Gupta
 <img alt="Ayushi Gupta" src="/images/ayushi.png" width="100" height="100" >

-Ayushi is an enthusiastic software developer, fan of Google technologies & products.
-She likes to develop Android Apps to give an interface to her crazy ideas.
-A trekking enthusiast, loves to listen music in her free time and write blogs.
-She's currently in pursuit of working on ML and AI and to apply that in apps to solve problems.
+Hotstar, Android Enginner, If at first you don’t succeed, you must be a programmer 🙂 An enthusiastic software developer, fan of Google technologies & products.
+Likes to develop Android Apps to give an interface to my crazy ideas.
+A trekking enthusiast, loves to listen music in my free time and write blogs.
+In pursuit of working on ML and AI and to apply that in apps to solve problems.

 #### Anvith Bhat
 <img alt="Anvith Bhat" src="/images/anvith.png" width="100" height="100" >